Letter of Intent for Residency: Process, Tips & Template

 What Else Can You Do Besides Sending a Letter of Intent?

 Thank you so much for the opportunity to interview at your program this past December.
 I was so thrilled to have this opportunity, meet the faculty and residents and see the program in action.
-I am writing this letter to express my sincere interest in the program and that I will be ranking it as my top choice for residency.
+I am writing this letter to express my sincere interest in the program and that I will be ranking it as my top choice residency.

-Paragraph about why the program is a good fit from a clinical sense.
+[Paragraph about why the program is a good fit from a clinical sense.]

-Paragraph about why the program is a good fit from a research sense (if appropriate).
+[Paragraph about why the program is a good fit from a research sense (if appropriate).]

-Paragraph about the people you met as well as why the city is a great choice for you.
+[Paragraph about the people you met as well as why the city is a great choice for you.]

 For all of these reasons, the program is my absolute top choice for residency.
 I would be absolutely thrilled to match here!
 If there is anything more I can provide the committee, please do let me know.